SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 This isn't an exhaustive list, as other commercial and/or open-source platforms exist which enable compiling .NET code to WebAssemby and support code using `System.Runtime.InteropServices.JavaScript`.

 # JS Interop using JSImport
+The JSImport attribute is applied to a .NET method to indicate that a corresponding JavaScript method should be called when the .NET method is called.
+This allows .NET developers to define "imports" that allow access JavaScript, which enables .NET code to call into JavaScript.
+Additionally, .NET Actions can be passed as parameters, which enables callback or event subscription patterns by allowing JavaScript to call these .NET actions.

-The JSImport attribute is used to indicate that a method signature will proxy calls from .NET WebAssembly to a JavaScript method.
+ a method signature will proxy calls from .NET WebAssembly to a JavaScript method.

 Approaches of exposing types or methods from JS to C#.
 Allows C# code to call into JS, or hold and pass references to JS objects.